Tarrant County is now “No Refusal” all the time.

 Politely decline.
 The prudent course of action is to politely decline field sobriety tests and any alcohol evaluations.
 Be sure to remain calm, polite, and compliant to any court order that requires blood to be drawn.
 Texas law does not make it a separate offense for refusing to take such tests.
 If you refuse a test, your license will be suspended for a minimum of 180 days, but you will not be subject to punishment for an offense solely for refusing to submit to testing.
 If you provide a sample and it shows a Blood Alcohol Concentration of above .08, your license will be suspended for 90 days.
 Your attorney will be able to assist you in getting an Occupational License if necessary after first fighting the suspension at an ALR hearing.

 The best course of action is not to drink and drive.
-However, if you are stopped after you’ve had a drink during a “No Refusal” Weekend, you still can and should refuse to provide a breath or blood specimen.
+However, if you are stopped after you’ve had a drink, you still can and should refuse to provide a breath or blood specimen.